 What is your favorite park?

 We both would answer Acadia, because of how familiar we are, that we can do all the hikes, stunning scenery and the wonderful memories.
-Yellowstone is a very close second.
+Yellowstone & Yosemite are a very close second.
 Could not pick just one.

 I thought there were only 59 National Parks, right?

-Until recently, yes, however Gateway Arch in St. Louis is now the 60th National Park in the system and as of February 2019, Indiana Dunes the 61st.
+Until recently, yes, however in 2018 Gateway Arch in St. Louis became the 60th National Park in the system and as of February 2019, Indiana Dunes the 61st.
 The National Park Service has responsibility for 418 or so ranging from thousands of square miles National Parks to homes in a city, battlefields, seashores and much more.